BjornFJohansson/BjornFJohansson/README.md

+Hi, I am Björn Johansson, :smiley:

-I am from Malmö, Sweden, living in Braga, Portugal since 2002.
-I work as an assistant Professor at the University of Minho at the department of Biology.
+I am an assistant Professor at the Department of Biology, University of Minho where I teach and do research.

-I work in yeast biotechnology, but I do software development with Python on the side.
+Yeast physiology, molecular biology and biotechnology makes my day :heartpulse:!

+I am also a passionate self-taught Python :snake: programmer.

+Outside biology :biohazard:, I am interested in bioiformatics and [open reproducible science](https://datascience.stanford.edu/news/center-open-and-reproducible-science-cores-fall-lecture-series).

+Look at our group [website](https://metabolicengineeringgroupcbma.github.io) for more information.

+I am also an open-source software enthusiast using Linux on the desktop since 2007.

+I am Swedish, but reside in Portugal for many years.
+On my free time, I try to run :runner: as much as I can, look me up on [runkeeper](https://runkeeper.com)